 Learn more about Atrial Septal Defect.

 The staff of the Adolescent and Adult Congenital Heart Disease Program at Nationwide Children's Hospital are experts in caring for patients with Atrial Septal Defects (ASD) and other congenital heart diseases.
 Our program is comprised of experts with an understanding of congenital heart disease as well as patient care after surgical or specialized transcatheter therapy.
 A full range of diagnostic and treatment capabilities are available to our patients.

-ASD symptoms may be treated with medications; however, definitive therapy requires closure of the ASD.
+Diuretics and antiarrhythmia medications may be needed to treat the symptoms of ASD, however definitive therapy requires closure of the ASD.

 Read about Nationwide Children's role in a bloodless atrial septal defect repair (ASD) in an 8 month-old.